 When it comes to weekend plans, Yorkshire always comes through – which is why every week, we round up the best events taking place across the region.
-From music festivals to family-friendly days out, art exhibitions to outdoor fun, there’s always something going on and we’re here to make sure you won’t miss out.
+From St Patrick’s Day festivals to family-friendly days out, art exhibitions to outdoor fun, there’s always something going on and we’re here to make sure you won’t miss out.

 You can get your weekend in Yorkshire off to a flyer with a day of drama.
 The Netherlands National Circus is taking over Peel Park in Bradford, so you can head down with the whole family.
 Or if you want to immerse yourself in musical theatre, check out the All I Do is Dream of You Party, which will see you learn the Charleston, inspired by the sensational musical Singing in the Rain at Shakespeare’s in Sheffield.

 If you want to inject a few laughs into your weekend, you can watch 1950s radio comedy classic Hancock’s Half Hour at the Grand Opera House in York.
 For a night of stand up, head to Comedy Night at Regency Hall in Bradford, which brings four comedians under one roof, with host Lewis Bryan.
 Or you can join the nation’s favourite Geordie TV chefs Si and Dave for An Evening with the Hairy Bikers with food and plenty of funny stories at Sheffield City Hall.

 Want to start the weekend in Yorkshire with live music?
 Mancunian rock and roll five-piece Gorilla Riot take over The Greystones in Sheffield, Adam Glossier Quintet will blend South African beats with contemporary jazz at the Crookes Social Club and Wille & the Bandits will treat the crowds to a night of folk-rock and blues at O2 Academy Sheffield.